coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 in a plugin, to access the full path of the external file via the API ``ComExtraDeps.query_extra_dep``.

-This command has been available through the :cmd:`Comments` command, e.g. :n:`Comments From … Dependency …`.
-The :n:`Comments` form is deprecated in Coq 8.16.

    .. warn:: File ... found twice in ...

       The file is found in more than once in the top directories